-When first learning to tune, Mark sometimes found that certain notes were impossible to stabilize no matter how perfectly they were in tune.
-This is a common situation for Singing Steel Tuners that typically happens when different notes share the same frequencies and are in close proximity on the instrument.
-It appears that what is happening is wave interference within the vibration of the steel.
+A common struggle for singing steel tuners is dealing with certain frequencies that are impossible to stabilize.
+There appears to be multiple reasons why this can happen.
+One reason that is covered in another post is wave interference in the resonance of a chamber.
+Another reason that we have found appears to be due to wave interference within the vibration of the steel.
+When different notes share the same frequencies and are in close proximity on the drum, wave interference appears to be increasingly likely.
 One note is activating another note, which then reactivates the first note.
-When both notes start emanating the same frequency in close proximity, there can be an inherent wobble if the two wave forms do not align appropriately.
-We have seen this dynamic lead to as little as a 5-8 cent wobble or as much as a 30-40 cent wobble across different builder’s instruments.
+When both notes start emanating the same frequency in close proximity, there can be an inherent wobble if the two wave forms do not align appropriately within the steel vibration.
+We have seen this dynamic lead to as little as a 2-5 cent wobble or as much as a 30-40 cent wobble across different builder’s instruments.

 After four years of building the Saraz across multiple materials, shaping methods and designs, we have found that this situation is common in at least four scenarios.